Variable Bitrate Residual Vector Quantization for Audio Coding: Introduction

 An audio codec encodes/decodes the audio, aiming to make the decoded signal perceptually indistinguishable from the original while using the minimum number of codes to conserve the bit budget.
 Conventional audio codecs usually rely on expert knowledge of psycho-acoustics and traditional digital signal processing to code and allocate bits to represent the coefficient of time-frequency domain representation such as modified discrete cosine transform (MDCT) \cite{princen1987subband}.
 The emergence of deep neural networks (DNNs) has led to the development of neural audio codecs that outperform conventional ones.
 Notably, residual vector quantization (RVQ)-based neural audio codecs \cite{zeghidour2021soundstream, defossez2022highencodec, kumar2024highdac} have demonstrated state-of-the-art performance by producing compact discrete representations at low bitrates.
 These codecs encode raw waveforms into parallel token sequences, subsequently decoded to reconstruct the audio signal from the summations of quantized residual vectors.

 Since a typical RVQ-based neural codec allocates the same number of codebooks across all downsampled time frames, it can be considered a form of constant bitrate (CBR) codec.
 This approach can be inefficient for encoding less complex segments, such as silence.
 Traditional codecs like AAC \cite{aac} tackle this inefficiency by supporting variable bitrate (VBR), which allocates more bits to complex audio segments and fewer bits to simpler ones.
 Recently, SlowAE \cite{dieleman2021variable} introduced VBR discrete representation learning by modeling the event-based representations using run-length transformers along the time dimension.
 Additionally, a VBR codec using DNN-based vector quantization is proposed in \cite{li2021variable}, employing a code allocation scoring function to determine the number of vectors allocated for each audio window.
 However, introducing VBR to an RVQ-based neural audio codec has not been explored yet.

-Meanwhile, similar efforts have been made for VBR in DNN-based image compression.
+Meanwhile, similar efforts have been made for VBR in image compression.
 For instance, \cite{baldassarre2023variable} utilized the self-attention map of a self-supervised DINO model \cite{caron2021emerging} as a proxy for capacity to be assigned, leveraging the model's capability to capture semantic saliency.
 They allocated a variable number of bits to each pixel, applying a bit allocation map to their product quantizer \cite{jegou2010product}.
 On the other hand, some works have introduced \textit{importance map} \cite{li2018learning, mentzer2018conditional, li2020learning, lee2022selective} to determine how many channels per pixel in the quantized features should be used.
 These importance maps are trained jointly with the compression model, enabling effective bitrate allocation for each pixel.